Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Cloud quantum computing demonstrations

 \subsection{Large graphs}

-We now turn to large graphs, which are of much higher interest in real applications.
-We consider three of the four graphs studied in \cite[Fig.~10]{Finzgar2024}, which consist of 137 vertices and whose hardness parameters extend over three orders of magnitude ($\HP \approx$ 14, 126, and 1435).
-In addition, we generate one very easy graph of the same size to span yet another order of magnitude ($\HP \approx$ 1.4), see Fig.~\ref{fig:experiments_large}.
-The hardness parameter of these large graphs is efficiently computed by advanced classical algorithms, namely by the \texttt{GenericTensorNetworks} Julia library \cite{Liu2021,Liu2023}.
+We now turn to large graphs, which are of much greater interest in real applications.
+We consider three of the four graphs studied in Ref.~\cite{Finzgar2024} (see Fig.~10 therein), which consist of 137 vertices and whose hardness parameters extend over 3 orders of magnitude ($\HP \approx$ 14, 126, and 1435).
+In addition, we generate one very easy graph of the same size to span yet another order of magnitude ($\HP \approx$ 1.4); see Fig.~\ref{fig:demonstrations_large}.
+In these examples, the hardness parameter can still be computed by an advanced classical algorithm; namely, by the GenericTensorNetworks \texttt{Julia} library~\cite{Liu2021,Liu2023}.
+However, in general, this parameter cannot be considered to be known beforehand as it depends on the MIS solution, which is the very target of the demonstrations.
+Therefore, we apply the optimized schedules in the limit $\HP \to \infty$ in what follows, and we focus on the piecewise linear protocols as they are expected to yield the best results.

-Since the MIS solutions and consequently the hardness parameters are not known a priori, we apply our optimized linear schedules in the limit $\HP \to \infty$.
-Moreover, we set $\tf = \tmax = 4$ so that the probability to find a MIS solution is as high as possible.
-Finally, we post-process all experimental data such that the measured outcomes become valid maximal independent sets.
-To this end, we use the greedy procedure described in \cite[Sec.~S2.3]{Ebadi2022}: first, we remove any of two neighboring vertices until the sets become independent.
+Contrarily to the small graphs, we now use the full coherent time of the hardware, i.e. $\tf = \tmax = 4$.
+We want the probability of finding a MIS solution to be as high as possible for the hardest instances.
+Moreover, we postprocess all data of the demonstrations such that the measured outcomes become valid maximal independent sets.
+To this end, we use the greedy procedure described in Sec. ~S2.3 in Ref.~\cite{Ebadi2022}: First, we remove any of two neighboring vertices until the sets become independent.
 Second, we include a vertex at any free site with no neighbor until the sets are maximal.
-The same procedure applied to an empty configuration is used as a classical benchmark, which highlights the relative gain obtained with the quantum protocols \cite[Sec.~6]{Wurtz2023}.
+The same procedure applied to an empty configuration is used as a classical benchmark, which highlights the relative gain obtained with the quantum protocols~\cite{Wurtz2023, Wurtz2024b}.

-The results are summarized in Fig.~\ref{fig:experiments_large}: the MIS solution is never found by the classical greedy algorithm and is obtained by the standard linear protocol only for the easiest graph.
-On the contrary, the $\HP$-linear protocol leads to the solution for all but the hardest graph, which indicates a clear improvement over the existing protocols.
+The results are summarized in Fig.~\ref{fig:demonstrations_large}: The MIS solution is never found by the classical greedy algorithm and is obtained by the standard linear protocol only for the easiest graph.
+In contrast, the $\HP$-linear protocol leads to the solution for all but the hardest graph, which indicates a clear improvement over the existing protocols.